-AST Membership: The applicant must be an active member of the AST or have submitted a completed membership application by the submission deadline (with expectation that membership will be active before the grant review occurs).
-Applicant’s membership dues must be paid to date by January 1, 2014; otherwise, the application will not be considered for funding.
+AST Membership: The applicant must be an active member of the AST or have submitted a completed membership application by September 15, 2014 (with expectation that membership will be active before the grant review occurs).
+Applicant’s membership dues must be paid to date by November 1, 2014; otherwise, the application will not be considered for funding.

 Education: The applicant must have an MD, DO, PhD, DVM, or equivalent graduate degree, and have completed post-graduate training (residencies, post-doctoral fellowships, etc.) at the time of the application.

 Citizenship: The applicant must be either: a) U.S., Canadian, or Mexican citizen; b) a lawfully admitted permanent resident foreign national of the U.S., Canada, or Mexico with a valid visa during the awarded period; or c) a foreign national admitted lawfully for residence in the U.S., Canada, or Mexico during the awarded period.
 Funding will not be released until visa status is confirmed.